-The estimated incidence is at ~ 1% of all pregnancies.
-The rate of placental abruption is thought to have dramatically increased over last few decades (valid at the time of initial writing).
+The estimated incidence is at ~1% of all pregnancies.
+The rate of placental abruption is thought to have dramatically increased in the past few years.

 Patients with a placental abruption typically present with antepartum bleeding, uterine contractions, and fetal distress.